 Steve is involved with all aspects of the land development process, including developing strategies to ensure the legal adequacy of the planning documents and EIRs, participating in the administrative process, assisting in the development infrastructure plans and financing, and negotiating settlements of controversial planning, environmental and political disputes.

 Steve graduated from Stanford with a B.A. with “Highest Distinction” and received his law degree from the University of California, Hastings College of the Law where he served on the Constitutional Law Quarterly.
+He conducted post-graduate work at Harvard Law School in 1995.
 Before attending law school Steve served as a special assistant to Governor Jerry Brown, as chief consultant to the California State Assembly Committee on California’s Food and Agricultural Economy and as acting chief of staff to Senator John Garamendi.

 Steve has successfully defended numerous land use decisions and environmental reviews (negative declarations and environmental impact reports) on behalf of landowners and public agencies.